-In this study, we assembled four types of nodes (i.e., drug, target, side-effect, and disease), and six types of links(i.e., drug-disease association (DDA), drug-drug interaction (DDI), drug-target interaction (DTI), drug-side-effect association (DSA), protein-protein interaction, and diseasetarget association (DisTA)) form the public databases, as shown in Fig.1(A).
+In this study, we assembled four types of nodes (i.e., drug, target, side-effect, and disease), and eight types of links(i.e., drug-disease association (DDA), drug-drug interaction (DDI), drug-target interaction (DTI), drug-side-effect association (DSA), protein-protein interaction (PPI), disease-target association (DisTA)), anddrug-drug structure similarity (DDSS) and protein-protein sequence similarity (PPSS)) form the public databases, as shown in Fig.1(A).
 The drug-drug and drug-target interactions were extracted from DrugBank and ChEMBL.
-The human protein-protein interactions were extracted from the Human Protein Reference Database (HPRD), the Human Reference Interactome (HuRI) database and the Biological General Repository for Interaction Datasets (BioGRID).
+The human protein-protein interactions were extracted from the Human Protein Reference Database (HPRD), the Human Reference Interactiome (HuRI) database and the Biological General Repository for Interaction Datasets (BioGRID).
 The protein-disease and drug-disease network were collected from the Toxicogenomics Database and repoDB.
 We also extracted the drug-side-effect associations from the Comparative Toxicogenomics Database (CTD) and the Side Effect Resource (SIDER).
-In addition, a protein sequence similarity network was obtained by calculating the Smith-Waterman similarities [134] of the amino acid sequence derived from UniProt.
-Furthermore, the drug similarity network was obtained by calculating the Tanimoto coefficient [135] from the Morgan fingerprint with a radius of 2 using the RDKit [136].
-In the heterogeneous network, there were 13,619 nodes and 1,895,445 edges; all edges were unweighted, nonnegative and undirected.
+In addition, a protein sequence similarity network was obtained by calculating the Smith-Waterman similarities [137] of the amino acid sequence derived from UniProt.
+Furthermore, the drug similarity network was obtained by calculating the Tanimoto coefficient [138] from the Morgan fingerprint with a radius of 2 using the RDKit [139].
+In the heterogeneous network, there were 11,490 nodes and 1,887,041 edges; all edges were nonnegative and undirected.